Skip to content

 Cmd / Ctrl + F or Cmd / Ctrl + B returns to Linear view.

-“I pressed and got a new empty scene I didn’t want.”
+“I pressed and got a new scene I didn’t want.”
 You went past the last scene.
-Exit Focus (Cmd + F) and delete the empty scene from Linear.
+Exit Focus (Cmd + F) and delete the new scene from Linear.

 Shift + S is doing different things on different screens.”
 It is, by design.
 In Linear it toggles the script sidebar; in Focus mode it opens the scene picker.